Week 4 Lab: Mini Project

 3. Experiment with moving these visualizations around, resizing them, and editing their titles.

-• Select the bar chart
+• Select the bar chart.

-• Select ‘Use as filter’
+• Select ‘Use as filter’.

-• Go back to the worksheet with your line graph
+• Open the line graph worksheet.

-• Return to your dashboard
+• Return to your dashboard.

-• Change the city filters
+• Change the city filter and observe the changes.

-• Select the new pane with your city filter
+• Select the City filter pane.